How to Decide Windows Autopilot Profile Types | Intune Architecture

 •Don’t have on-premise Dependency for application and AD policy

-Persona criteria: • Recommended for users who have an on-premise dependency for apps and policyPersona criteria:
+Persona criteria: • Recommended for users who have an on-premise dependency on apps and policy

 The Windows Autopilot whiteglove process can be included with the above Types 1,3,4.
 With Autopilot Whiteglove, the device joins Azure AD + Intune enrolled + policy and apps installation before user login.
 As a result, the end-user time can be saved.

-Type 1 : User-Driven: The user needs to go through the OOBE screen in this approach.
-Post successful user authentication with Azure, the device becomes azure AD join + Intune enrolled.
-Intune deploy Apps and policies.
+Type 1 : User-Driven: In this approach, the user needs to go through the OOBE screen.
+After successful user authentication with Azure, the device becomes Azure AD join + Intune enrolled.
+Intune deploys Apps and policies.

-Type 3: Hybrid Autopilot: The user goes through the OOBE screen in this approach.
-But in this type, the user authenticates against on-premise AD as well.
-In this scenario, Windows 10 become Domain Join + Azure Registered + Intune enrolled.
-For more details, please refer to my previous on Hybrid autopilot.
+Type 3: Hybrid Autopilot: In this approach, the user goes through the OOBE screen.
+However, in this type, the user also authenticates against on-premise AD.
+Windows 10 becomes Domain Join + Azure Registered + Intune enrolled in this scenario.
+For more details, please refer to my previous post on Hybrid autopilot.

-Type 4: Task sequence: In this approach, your existing SCCM/MDT infrastructure can be leveraged to deploy windows 10 autopilot devices.
+Type 4: Task sequence: In this approach, your existing SCCM/MDT infrastructure can be leveraged to deploy Windows 10 autopilot devices.
 This approach is suitable for converting existing Traditional machines to Autopilot devices.

 Decision-Making Tree Decide Windows Autopilot Profile Types